Mike Schmidt Baseball Cards are not as popular as they should be.

 1999 Upper Deck Century Legends Jersey Card

-This was Mike Schmidts first ever jersey card.
+This Mike Schmidt baseball card featured a game used Jersey!
 Unlike the 500 Hr club, this copy is not numbered.
 You can find copies under $20 pretty easily.

 Mike Scmidt Baseball Cards Longterm Value